mrozycki/newt-lang-design/variables/README.md

 0. `Double`.
 Double what?
 Double precision.
 Compared to what?
 Good luck explaining that.
 0. `Number`.
 Isn't integer a number as well?
-JavaScript solves it by getting rid of integer data type and leaving `Number` to do everything.
+JavaScript solves it by getting rid of integer data type and leaving `Number` to do everything, which is not a solution.
 0. `Rational`.
 Brings a fractional representation to mind.
 Also `Rational pi` looks ridiculous.
 0. `Decimal`.
 It was a close one.
 It does bring fixed-point to mind, but that's